China launches relay satellite for far side moon landing

-BEIJING (AP) - China has launched a relay satellite as part of a groundbreaking program to land a probe on the far side of the moon this year.
+BEIJING (AP) - China launched a relay satellite on Monday as part of a groundbreaking program to land a probe on the far side of the moon later this year.

-The China National Space Administration said on its website that the satellite lofted into space early Monday aboard a Long March-4C rocket will facilitate communication between controllers on Earth and the Chang'e 4 mission.
+The satellite lofted into space aboard a Long March-4C rocket will facilitate communication between controllers on Earth and the Chang'e 4 mission, the China National Space Administration said on its website.

 China hopes to become the first country to soft-land a probe on the moon's far side, also known as the dark side because it faces away from Earth and is comparatively unknown.